What We’re Playing: Deponia

 And while that itself is grating, it doesn’t get better.
 Goal spends almost the entire game unconscious, while Rufus literally manhandles her from scene to scene, pining over her and claiming from time to time that ‘she belongs to me.’
 This whining is at first so pathetic it might be laughable.
 As though the writers were self-parodying the apparent misogyny people claim of geek culture.

 But this dynamic doesn’t significantly change throughout the game.
 The few occasions Goal does wake up, she’s a little feisty but essentially passive.
 The most ridiculous instance of this is when Rufus informs Goal that her fiancé is one of the villains.
 She immediately believes him – dumping the man she’s meant to marry without a second thought – and asks Rufus what to do next.
-And when, at last, Goal does perk up and tell Rufus how unpleasant he is, deponia_296961he just goes ahead and conveniently ‘switches her off’ by pulling out a consciousness chip – a device that none of the guys in the game seem to require.
+And when, at last, Goal does perk up and tell Rufus how unpleasant he is, he just goes ahead and conveniently ‘switches her off’ by pulling out a consciousness chip – a device that none of the guys in the game seem to require.

 I thought I might be a little overly sensitive on the issue; it is, after all, a title that is apparently targeted toward teenage boys.
 But others have given this issue much more air, and written about a number of other sex and gender issues in the game, which doesn’t fill me with much hope for it’s sequels, Chaos on Deponia, or Leaving Deponia.
 I started out playing a game from three years ago, but it felt like it was stuck in the last century.